What does my baby look like in week 40?

 Find out more about getting the help and support you need.

 It can be torturous.
-Your due date has been and gone, you feel the size of the Mothership and you’re oh so tired of waddling to the loo every five minutes.
-It’s time for this baby to make an appearance.
+Your due date has been and gone, you feel huge and you’re tired of going to the loo every five minutes.

 Only problem is it’s out of your control.
 Or is it?
 We asked mums what they think encouraged their baby out.